 When you look at all-time statistics, Smith isn’t at the top, but he did a lot for Ohio State during his time.

-He ranks ninth in passing yards (5,720), seventh in passing touchdowns (54), seventh in total offence (6,888), and seventh in touchdowns responsible for (68).
+He ranks ninth in school history in passing yards (5,720), is tied for seventh in passing touchdowns (54), seventh in total offence (6,888), and seventh in touchdowns responsible for (68).
 He also won the Heisman Trophy in 2006 and led the program to a national championship appearance.

 During his Heisman season, Smith threw for 2,542 yards, 30 touchdowns, and six interceptions, while rushing 62 times for 228 yards and a score.